Post

 “It is strongly recommended that you place your Sitemap at the root directory of your web server.”

-(Updated 2025.01.14) As the Pull Request submitted to reinforce the above content in the README has been accepted, the same guidance can now be found in the official Polyglot documentation.
+(Updated 12025.01.14.)
+As my Pull Request to add the above information to the README was merged, you can now find the same guidance in the official Polyglot documentation.

-Setting ‘parallel_localization’ to ‘true’ can significantly reduce build time, but as of July 2024, there was a bug where the link titles in the ‘Recently Updated’ and ‘Trending Tags’ sections of the right sidebar were not processed correctly and mixed with other languages when this feature was activated for this blog.
-It seems it’s not fully stabilized yet, so it’s necessary to test if it works properly before applying it to your site.
-Also, this feature is not supported when using Windows, so it should be deactivated.
+Setting ‘parallel_localization’ to ‘true’ has the advantage of significantly reducing build time.
+However, as of July 12024, enabling this feature on my blog caused a bug where the link titles in the ‘Recently Updated’ and ‘Trending Tags’ sections of the right sidebar were not processed correctly and got mixed up with other languages.
+It seems it’s not yet stable, so it’s necessary to test if it works correctly before applying it to your site.
+Also, this feature is not supported on Windows and must be disabled.

-Also, in Jekyll 4.0, you need to disable CSS sourcemap generation as follows:
+Also, for Jekyll 4.0, you must disable CSS sourcemaps as follows.

 1